microsoft/Qcodes/README.md

 - For `qcodes.MatPlot`: matplotlib version 1.5 or higher
 - For `qcodes.QtPlot`: pyqtgraph version 0.9.10 or higher

-### Updating Qcodes
+### Updating QCoDeS

-If you registered Qcodes with Python via `setup.py develop`, all you need to do to get the latest code is open a terminal window pointing to anywhere inside the repository and run `git pull`
+If you registered QCoDeS with Python via `setup.py develop`, all you need to do to get the latest code is open a terminal window pointing to anywhere inside the repository and run `git pull`

 ## Usage

-Read the [docs](http://qdev-dk.github.io/Qcodes) and the notebooks in [docs/examples](docs/examples)
+Read the [docs](http://qdev-dk.github.io/qcodes) and the notebooks in [docs/examples](docs/examples)

 ## Contributing

-See [Contributing](CONTRIBUTING.rst) for information about bug/issue reports, contributing code, style, and testing See the [Roadmap](http://qdev-dk.github.io/Qcodes/roadmap.html) an overview of where the project intends to go.
+See [Contributing](CONTRIBUTING.rst) for information about bug/issue reports, contributing code, style, and testing See the [Roadmap](http://qdev-dk.github.io/qcodes/roadmap.html) an overview of where the project intends to go.

 ## Docs